Best Les Paul Pickups (our top Pick)

 Pros and Cons of Changing Pickups in a Les Paul

-Upgrading or modding a set of pickups on your guitar isn't always a good move, and it's important to weigh the pros and cons before you pull the trigger.
+Upgrading or modifying a set of pickups on your guitar isn't always a good move, and it's important to weigh the pros and cons before you pull the trigger.
+Here's how we'd break down the benefits and drawbacks in the case of upgrading a Les Paul's pickups:

 Pros